Rehemashungu/Resistance_in_Acinetobacter-Baumanii/README.md

 # Methodology

  1. From the collected isolates, DNA was extracted and sequenced using the Wizard Genomic Extraction kit (Promega) and 96-plex bar-coded 100bp paired end sequencing via illumina    HiSeq 2500 respectively.
 This resulted to a total of 147 genomes for analysis that are made available in the European Nucleotide Archive under the project ERP001080.
-The reads     obtained were mapped against the 3 940 614 reference genome of A.baumanii GC2 strain 1656-2 with the GenBank accession number of CP001921.1)
+The reads obtained were mapped against the Acinetobacter baumannii MDR-ZJ06, complete genome with the GenBank accession number of CP001937.2)

- 2. From the SRA-NCBI, I opt to use only 10 genomes reads
+ 2. From the SRA-NCBI, I opt to use only 20 genomes reads
     - download sratools-kit 2.10.9
     - channels used are conda forge, bioconda and defaults channels

  3. For the mapping and alignment to the reference genome, i will use the following bioinformatics tools
-      - The Burrows-Wheeler Transform
-      - Bowtie2
-      - SAMtools
+      - BWA